Planning System

 Start by working with your agent to define each level:

-- Define your Prime Directive — What's your agent's core purpose?
+- Define your Prime Directive — Work with your agent to create a

 - Add Tasks — What specific actions will you take?